Overview

 JS helpers that rely on the host timezone (avoid)

-Those helpers ignore the timezone in which the event happened.
-They display the event's time as it reads in the current timezone.
+Those helpers ignore the timezone in which the event happened (which isn't stored by the JS Date).
+Instead, they display the event as it reads in the host machine timezone.

 date.toString()